-- 1. Ensure that the bearing housing in the hub is not worn and is free of any chemical or grit. - 2.
-Lightly grease and align the first sealing washer in the bearing housing. - 3.
-Place the first (rear) bearing in the bearing housing and make certain it is lined up with the bore.
+- 2. Place the first (rear) bearing in the bearing housing and make certain it is aligned in the bore.
 Push in with a suitable drift.
 Ensure that pressure is applied to the outer edge of the bearing only as this avoids transferring the load via the balls.
-An assembly tool is available from Micronair, part number EX4382.
+An assembly tool is available from Micronair, part number EX4719. - 3.
+Lightly grease and insert both bearing spacers, one for the inner and one for the outer part of the bearing. - 4.
+Fit the second bearing using the procedure in step 2 above. - 5.
+Fill the recess of the front Nilos sealing ring with grease and insert into the end of the hub so that it rests with the lip against the outer bearing.